TowoLabs/ftso-signal-providers/README.md

 ## Recommendations for Developers
 If you're a wallet or dapp developer using `bifrost-wallet.providerlist.json` in your software, we recommend that you:

+1. **Use the master branch**.
+Do not rely on next, it is considered development/unstable.
-1. **Hide** all providers missing the `listed` property from contexts where users choose between different providers, such as in searchable signal provider lists.
+2. **Hide** all providers missing the `listed` property from contexts where users choose between different providers, such as in searchable signal provider lists.
-2. **Show** all providers in contexts where a choice has already been made, such as in confirmation views and transaction details.
+3. **Show** all providers in contexts where a choice has already been made, such as in confirmation views and transaction details.